Hi. I'm Kim.

 The way we enter a place matters.

-My photographs are for people who don’t want their homes to feel soulless, staged, or arranged around someone else’s idea of taste.
-They’re for people who want rooms with pulse.
-Rooms that feel personal.
-Rooms that help the nervous system exhale and the spirit wake back up.
+My photographs are for people who don't want their homes to feel soulless, staged, or arranged around someone else's idea of taste.

 Nature never taught women to be small.